delphix/virtualization-sdk/docs/Getting_Started.md

 Warning: This feature is only supported for specific configurations.
 If you do not have explicit permission from your account representative to use this feature, disable it and contact them.
 ```

-## FAQs?

 ## Troubleshooting

+#### Installation fails with incorrect version spec

+!!! error
-#### Installation fails with `'install_requires' must be a string or list of strings containing valid project version requirement specifiers; Expected version spec in enum34;python_version < '3.4' at ;python_version < '3.4'`
+    `'install_requires' must be a string or list of strings containing valid project version requirement specifiers; Expected version spec in enum34;python_version < '3.4' at ;python_version < '3.4'`

-This is likely caused by an out of date `setuptools` version which is often due to not installing the SDK into a virtual environment.
+This is likely caused by an out of date `setuptools` version (minimum version `38.0.0`) which is often due to not installing the SDK into a virtual environment.
 To fix this, first setup a virtual environment and attempt to install the SDK there.
 If you are already using a virtual environment you can update `setuptools` with:

 ```
 $ pip install setuptools --upgrade